Political Science (PSC)

 3, 3/0

-Prerequisites: Junior or Senior standing.
+Prerequisites: Junior or senior standing or instructor permission.
 Imparts knowledge of, interest in and an appreciation for the civil litigation process in the federal and state court systems of the United States and provides students with a guided tour of the litigation process including but not limited to: pre-complaint actions, subject and personal jurisdiction, complaints and answers, pre-trial motions, discovery, dispositive motions, trial preparation and organization, jury selection and appeal decisions.
 Offered occasionally.

 PSC 323 NEW YORK STATE GOVERNMENT AND BUDGET